pokt-network/pocket/consensus/doc/PROTOCOL_STATE_SYNC.md

   ...
 }
 ```
-Using the `PeerSyncAggregate`, a Node is able to understand its local `SyncState` against that of the Global Network.
+Using the `PeerSyncAggregate`, a Node is able to compare its local `SyncState` against that of the Global Network.

 ## State Sync Operation Modes